 With a half-practical, half-aspirational approach to content, The Daily Want provides their readers information through a unique blend of daily deals and new releases of all the gear and gadgets guys really want.

 Because as the staff of TDW likes to say, Needs are no fun.

 WHAT DADS SHOULD READ FIRST: How To Cook A Perfect Steak At Home Regardless Of Price And Cut

-Wolf & Iron was created to spur men on towards the High Calling of Manliness, through articles which inspire manly thoughts and manly actions.
+Wolf & Iron was created to spur men on towards the High Calling of Manliness, through articles that inspire manly thoughts and manly actions.
 Too many sites are trying to sell males on what it means to be a man with sex and sports and alcohol.
 The meaning of true masculinity is lost on most.

 WHAT DADS SHOULD READ FIRST: Judging A Man By His Apples

 The Whiskey Reviewer is a web magazine covering the world of whisk(e)y.
-Depending on the indexing service in question, we are ranked as the third- or fourth-most widely read whiskey media website in the world, making it a leading source for whiskey reviews, news, mixology and drinks, history, travel, and other information.
+Depending on the indexing service in question, we are ranked as the third- or fourth most widely read whiskey media website in the world, making it a leading source for whiskey reviews, news, mixology and drinks, history, travel, and other information.

 WHAT DADS SHOULD READ FIRST: The Shortcuts Around Aging Whiskey